framps/raspiBackupDoc/en/src/restore-intro.md

 1. Connect the medium that contains the backup (e.g. a hard disk) and mount it or mount a network drive with the backup data.

-1. If the root partition is located on an external partition, connect another device with a preformatted partition which will get the external partition been restored
+1. If the root partition is located on an external partition (hybrid boot mode), connect another device with a preformatted partition which will get the external partition been restored

 1. Start *raspiBackup* for restore to the [device](#devicenames).